 In the wake of management shortcomings, financial malfeasance and scandals, compliance violations…transitional requirements required by Federal regulatory agencies, advisors, or boards of directors require the use of experienced, highly-vetted individuals as Officers, Monitors, Management Trustees, and named Oversight executives.
 Such specialized assignments require: recognized integrity, a host of executive management skills, business acumen, industry knowledge, direct as well as collaborative decision-making, and an extremely well-developed ability to work with regulators.

-He has served in executive roles in many different instances, ranging from a board-appointed President/CEO in the financial services industry…four wireless industry transactions overseen by the U. S. Department of Justice…and executive turnaround situations.
+He has served in executive roles in six different instances, ranging from a board-appointed President/CEO in the financial services industry…four wireless industry transactions overseen by the U. S. Department of Justice…and executive turnaround situations.
 These have included: AT&T/Centennial, Verizon/Alltel, and as a wireless industry management consultant for the trustee in the AT&T/Dobson and Verizon/Rural Cellular acquisitions.
 Due to his wealth of business credentials, multiple turnaround experiences, and litigation-support roles, Wanserski was the first non-lawyer management trustee selected by the United States Department of Justice to oversee telecommunications transactions and operations.